 One thing that really helped my family was keeping a tally of how much garbage was piling up in the bathroom trash can.
 With the addition of recycling bins available, we were able to limit our waste consumption down considerably.
 Set a goal for yourself and your family and keep it posted on the mirror or refrigerator.
 We found that is was a fun challenge for the whole family and a great opportunity to educate our kids on reducing waste.

 You don’t have to be 100% all-natural and organic-obsessed like me for nearly every product in your bathroom.
 The most important thing is to reevaluate your daily routine and you will start to discover ways you can reduce and manage your waste in the bathroom.
 Many of our habits and routines are heavily ingrained within us and take some time to break.
 You will be pleasantly surprised with what you can do when you keep a conscious mind towards reducing your waste in the bathroom!

 How can I save water in the bathroom?
 Save water by limiting your time in the shower or turning off the water when you brush your teeth or lather up.
-A more expensive option is to use
+A more expensive option is to use a low-flow showerhead.

 Is all plastic recyclable?
 There are many different types of plastics, not all of which can be recycled.
 PET (Polyethylene Terephthalate) is one of the most commonly used plastics found in water bottles and is fully recyclable.
 Be sure to check the recycling label to see if your plastic can be recycled.

 Are cleaning chemicals harmful?
 Some cleaning products release volatile organic compounds (VOCs) which can cause eye, nose and throat irritation, headaches, nausea, and can also cause damage to the central nervous system.
 VOCs can be found in aerosol sprays, air fresheners, bleaches, detergent and dishwashing liquids among others.